 After hearing a range of stories and recalling the events in order, we'll write our own versions.
 We'll work towards writing our own traditional / fairy tale.

 The writing skills we will focus on are:

 - using capital letters, full stops and finger spaces

 - using conjunctions to extend our sentences and link ideas together

 - using different sentence openers to make our writing interesting

 The reading skills we will focus on are:

-- respond to a text (answer questions, make comments, make links, give opinions etc.)
+- responding to and discussing a text (asking questions, making comments, making links, giving opinions etc.)

 HOME LEARNING opportunities:

 Whilst we do not set formal home learning in year 2, there are always opportunities to continue the learning at home!